LBHackney-IT/lbh-adrs/Platform/Proposed/Validation.md

 ## **Consequences**

 By using Fluent Validation, API requests can be validated in one place, instead of having validation defined on attributes in classes that are spread around the code base.
-It also means that testing of validation can be vastly simplified.
+It also means that testing of validation can be vastly simplified, and validation messaging can be externalised from the codebase.